 - Air transport: It is worth remembering that there are limitations on lithium ion batteries, which power banks use, when carrying them onto aircraft.
 They should always be packed in the carry-on luggage and there may also be limits on the maximum capacity of batteries that can be carried - check with your airline before travelling.

 - Cost: Wireless charging power banks require more electronics within them and they provide more functionality than a standard power bank.
 It is therefore not surprising that they are more expensive than the simpler, more traditional wired power banks.
 It is necessary to make a judgement call on whether the added convenience of a wireless power bank is worth the additional cost.

-As wireless charging becomes more popular, so the need for wireless charger power bank will rise.
-They combine the convenience of having additional power when away from mains chargers so that mobile devices like smartphones can be charged when not he move.
-They combine this with the convenience of being able to charge the device wirelessly.
+As wireless charging becomes more popular, so the need for wireless charging power banks will rise.
+They combine the convenience of having additional power when away from mains chargers so that mobile devices like smartphones can be charged when on the move.
+Wireless power banks combine this with the convenience of being able to charge the device wirelessly.